-Older people receive comprehensive clinical care that is safe, quality, evidence based and person-centred.
-Clinical care encompasses prevention, treatment and management, optimising quality of life, reablement and maintenance of function.
-Systems and processes support multidisciplinary care, in partnership with the older person, family and carers that minimises harm and supports early identification of changing clinical needs.
+Older people receive comprehensive, safe and quality clinical care that is evidence-based, person-centred and delivered by qualified health professionals.

+Clinical care encompasses clinical assessment, prevention, planning, treatment, management and review, minimising harm and optimising quality of life, reablement and maintenance of function.

+The provider has systems and processes that support coordinated, multidisciplinary care, in partnership with the older person, family and carers that is aligned with their needs, goals and preferences.

+The provider supports early identification of and response to changing clinical needs.

-- 5.4.1 The provider implements an assessment and planning system that supports partnering with the older person, family, carers and others to set goals of care and support decision-making. - 5.4.2 On commencement of care, the provider conducts a comprehensive clinical assessment that includes: - a) a comprehensive medical assessment with a General Practitioner - b) collaboration with health professionals who know the older person - c) identifying, documenting and planning for clinical risks, acute conditions and exacerbations of chronic conditions - d) identifying an older person's level of clinical frailty and communication barriers and planning clinical care to optimise the older person's quality of life, reablement and maintenance of function. - e) referring and facilitating access to medical, rehabilitation, allied health, specialist nursing and advisory services to address the older person's clinical needs - f) identifying and providing access to the equipment, aids, devices and products required by the older person. - 5.4.3 The provider uses the care and services plan required as part of Standard 3 to document the outcomes of clinical assessments, treatment and agreed goals of care. - 5.4.4 The provider implements processes to monitor clinical conditions and routinely review and evaluate the effectiveness of the older person's care and services plan, updating the plan:
+- 5.4.1 The provider implements an assessment and planning system that supports partnering with the older person, family, carers and others to set goals of care and support decision making. - 5.4.2 The provider conducts a comprehensive clinical assessment on commencement of care, at regular intervals and when needs change, that includes: - facilitating access to a comprehensive medical assessment with a general practitioner - b) identifying, documenting and planning for clinical risks, acute conditions and exacerbations of chronic conditions - c) identifying an older person's level of clinical frailty and communication barriers and planning clinical care to optimise the older person's quality of life, independence, reablement and maintenance of function - d) identifying and providing access to the equipment, aids, devices and products required by the older person. - 5.4.3 The provider refers and facilitates access to relevant health professionals and medical, rehabilitation, allied health, oral health, specialist nursing and behavioural advisory services to address the older person's clinical needs. - 5.4.4 The provider implements processes to: - a) deliver coordinated, multidisciplinary and holistic comprehensive care in line with the care and services plan - b) communicate and collaborate with others involved in the older person's care, in line with the older person's needs and preferences - c) facilitate access to after-hours and urgent clinical care